plilja/plilja.github.io/_posts/2020-04-26-enforcing-an-architecture.md

 not want but you cannot escape.

 Doing some investigation, I found [ArchUnit](https://www.archunit.org) to look quite promising.
-With it, you can write a unit test listing that your code may only use a select few packages.
+You can use it to write unit test that verifies parts of your architecture.

 This is an example of how to specify that your code may only use a subset of the packages available in Spring framework,